zonemanager/zonemanager/docs/bind.md

 @@entries@@
 ```

-Such template should contain 2 keywords, which are expanded by ZoneMaster:
+Such template should contain 2 keywords, which are expanded by Zone Manager:

 - `@@serial@@` - expanded to new zone serial number (current date in `ymdHi` format)
 - `@@entries@@` - expanded to generated list of DNS records